Satya-Siba-Nayak/The-Sting-crime/README.md

 ## ⚠️ Disclaimer

 This software is for entertainment purposes only.
-No real commit money gambling is involved or should be used with this program.
+No real commit spam money gambling is involved or should be used with this program.

 ---